bbc/lrud-spatial/README.md

 At this time, containers are defined as matching the CSS selectors:
 `nav`, `section` or `.lrud-container`.

-Adding attribute `data-lrud-consider-container-distance` on a container will make LRUD also measure distances to that container's boundary, as well as its children.
-If the container is the closest of all the possible candidates assessed, LRUD will return one of its children - even if they are not necessarily the spatially closest focusable.
-The above container focus logic will still be used, so if the container has a previous focus state that will be the returned element.
-This allows for layouts where moving between containers is the desired behaviour, but their individual elements may not be in the correct positions for that.
-By default LRUD will only consider focusables when measuring, and ignores container positions.

 ### Block exits

 In some instances, it is desirable to prevent lrud-spatial from selecting another